 Find your cadence.

 It helps to read your writing out loud.
 Does it sound like you?
-Do you hear yourself in the words the way you’ve written them?
+Do you hear yourself in words the way you’ve written them?

 No. Delete and start again.